Abdul Karim Telgi Scam: The Stamp Paper Scam 2003

 Scam 2003: The Curious Case of Abdul Karim Telgi

-Even though Telgi died in 2017, he will reincarnate in our minds through Scam 2003, which will stream on Sony LIV.
+Even though Telgi died in 2017, he will reincarnate in our minds through Scam 2003, which is now streaming on Sony LIV.

 The Bottom Line

-Abdul Telgi went from a fruit-seller to the Mastermind of this 20000-crore scam.
+Abdul Telgi went from a fruit-seller to the Mastermind of this 30,000-crore scam.
 After struggling by being the nice guy, he turned to illegal activities to live a lavish life.

 The scam involved selling fake stamp papers used for various purposes.
 Telgi faced some difficulties but overcame them and became a millionaire.
 The year 2000 was the beginning of his end.
 He was arrested in 2001 and was sentenced to imprisonment in 2007.
 But he suffered from many ailments and died before completing his sentence in 2017.

-A web series based on this scam will be released on Sony LIV in 2022, directed by Hansal Mehta.
+A web series based on this scam is now released on Sony LIV, directed by Hansal Mehta.
 So, put on your seatbelts and prepare yourself for a thrilling journey.

 So, are you joining in for this movie?
 Tell us in the comments below.